eilbecklab/phenotips-docs/SiteAdministration.md

 string, number, date, etc. There are a few things that you need to do to make this work:

-1. When you create the property, set its type to "Static List".
+1. When you create the property, set its type to *Static List*.

 2. After you create the property, set its *Custom Display* to